-HIST 145 California History 54 hours lecture; 54 hours total
+HIST 145 California History

 The course surveys California history from its earliest settlement to the present.
 It addresses political, economic, social, and cultural developments that accompanied the state's transformation from the Native American through the Spanish, Mexican, and American periods, and examines how national and global events influenced these developments.